Pot Roast Seasoning

 💭Top Tips

-• Use any kind of pop you like.
-You can probably use a can of beer, apple juice, or just plain ol' water and it would still be tasty.
+• Use any kind of soda pop you like.
+You can also use a can of beer, apple juice, or just plain ol' water and it would still be tasty.
 You will need liquid to amount to the can of pop (2 cups).

 • Add a little cornstarch slurry to the crock pot for the last 10 minutes or so of cooking to make the best brown gravy ev-er.
 I'll give you details on how to make good gravy below.

-Place a thawed beef arm roast in the slow cooker.
+Place a thawed beef roast in the slow cooker.

 Pour a can of pop along the side of the roast.